Last updated on .

 Port

 The port has been around since at least the 6th century BC.
-Historically, pilgrims during Crusader times would arrive at the port of Acre to begin their pilgrimage of the Holy Land.
+Historically, pilgrims during the Crusader period would arrive at the port of Acre to begin their pilgrimage of the Holy Land.

 Port